elixir-lang/elixir/README.md

 # License

-Copyright (c) 2012 Plataformatec.
-See LICENSE file.
+"Elixir" and the Elixir logo are copyright (c) 2012 Plataformatec.

+Elixir source code is released under Apache 2 License with some parts under Erlang's license (EPL).

+Check LEGAL and LICENSE files for more information.